0xweb-org/0xweb/readme.md

 ### `accounts`

-**🔐 Ledger** feature allows to store accounts in encrypted local storage.
+**🔐 Wallet** feature allows to store accounts in encrypted local storage.
 We use local machine KEY and provided PIN in arguments to create cryptographically strong secrets 🔑 for encryption.

 When calling contracts `WRITE` methods, you should first add an account to the wallet, and then use PIN to unlock the storage